 Here is the syntax to create a user with an expiry date:

 useradd -e 2021-03-05 test_user

-By using this command you will be able to create a user with the expiry date of March 30,2021.
+Using this command, you can create a user with an expiry date of March 30, 2021.

 sudo chage -l username

 How to create a user with a comment?